 These Grilled Fish Tacos are made with a simple spice rub, crunchy kicked-up coleslaw, and corn tortillas.
 Use whatever white fish you like (tilapia, cod, mahi mahi, or halibut) for this easy and delicious dish.
 Perfect for a weeknight dinner!

-- You can use whatever fish you have on hand or is readily available at your local market – cod, tilapia, mahi mahi, or even halibut.
+- The fish: You can use whatever fish you have on hand or is readily available at your local market – cod, tilapia, mahi mahi, or even halibut.

-- The simple spice rub and crunchy kicked-up coleslaw, along with soft, flavorful corn tortillas, are balanced out perfectly with a mellow white fish.
+- The seasoning and coleslaw: The simple spice rub and crunchy kicked-up coleslaw, along with soft, flavorful corn tortillas, are balanced out perfectly with a mellow white fish.
 Summer grilling perfection!

-- These Grilled Fish Tacos are a fantastic alternative to the traditional deep fried version.
+- Healthier than deep fried fish tacos: These Grilled Fish Tacos are a fantastic alternative to the traditional deep fried version.
 Easier, healthy, but still incredibly delicious.

-What’s the Best Kind of Fish to Use for Fish Tacos?
+What Kind of Fish to Use for Fish Tacos